 Write a letter from a location

 As students learn about locations, habitats, and cultures around the world, ask them to write a letter home explaining their experience as a performance assessment of their learning.
-As they relate their story, they will likely combine both fact, story, and opinion, giving them an opportunity to combine narrative, informational, and argument writing.
+As they relate their story, they will likely combine fact, story, and opinion, giving them an opportunity to combine narrative, informational, and argument writing.

 The Rainforest Postcards lesson on Creative Educator also provides a jigsaw approach to learning about different rainforests around the world.